Indian Gifts and Expedition Equipage

 Packing Indian goods

-Several Kickapoo chiefs and a boat captain visit Clark at Winter Camp on the Wood River.
-Fur trader John Hay continues to pack goods, and Lewis continues his work in St. Louis.
+Several Kickapoo chiefs and a boat captain from Louisville visit Clark at Camp River Dubois.
+Fur trader John Hay continues to pack “Indian goods”, and Lewis continues across the Mississippi at St. Louis.

 April 30, 1804

-At winter camp, fur trader John Hay and William Clark nearly finish packing the Indian trade goods into bundles—each designated to a specific tribe.
-Across the Mississippi, Lewis works in St. Louis.
+At Camp River Dubois, the enlisted men are busy making ready for their voyage up the Missouri.
+Fur trader John Hay and Cpt.
+Clark nearly finish sorting and packing the diplomatic gifts into bundles—each designated to be given to a specific Nation.
+Across the Mississippi, Cpt.
+Lewis works in St. Louis.

 Notes